civilservicelgbt/civilservicelgbt.github.io/_events/2024-11-11-cs-lgbt-network-northern-ireland-civil-service-lgbt-network-christmas-crafting-event.md

 ---
 layout: event
-title: "CS LGBT+ Network & Northern Ireland Civil Service LGBT+ Network - Christmas Crafting event  "
+title: "CS LGBT+ Network & Northern Ireland Civil Service LGBT+ Network - Christmas Crafting Event  "
 excerpt: >
   Join fellow Civil Servants as we get creative with our Xmas craft.
 This is open to all Civil Servants in the LGBT+ Network and their supportive family & friends.
 Places are limited, so will be on a first come first serve basis.
 date: 2024-11-11T11:00:53.767Z
 event:
   host: CS LGBT+ Network and Northern Ireland Civil Service LGBT+ Network